KassieZ/doris/docs/en/docs/query-acceleration/join-optimization/doris-join-optimization.md

 under the License.
 -->

-# Doris Join optimization principle
+# Doris Join Optimization Principle

 Doris supports two physical operators, one is **Hash Join**, and the other is **Nest Loop Join**.